JWalshe86/Nags-With-Notions/README.md

 Video on homepage was taken from Youtube: [The Curly Stu](https://www.youtube.com/embed/kPk9r9zg5nE)

-All images were taken from pexels.com
+All images were taken from pexels.com, except for one from istockphotos.com